jakobkolb/MayaSim/README.md

     $> sh f90makefile.sh
     ```

-Now MayaSim can be imported and run from a python script:
+Now MayaSim can be imported and run from a Python script:

 ```python
 from mayasim.model.core import Core as MayaSim